 You will have the ability to block people and you will have the ability to create a whitelist and blacklist of phone numbers.

-This app does a great job of keeping track of your child’s location, and there’s a geofencing feature which will alert you if your child goes beyond a specific area.
+This app does a great job of keeping track of your child’s location, and there’s a geofencing feature that will alert you if your child goes beyond a specific area.

 PhoneSheriff is a great parental control app, however, it does not provide social-media monitoring.